 - Credit Union / Bank checking, savings or money market – a checking or money market give you access to a debit card for quick access to your money if you need it (and a high enough balance may earn you more interest for your emergency fund).
 You’ll have to be diligent to not use this money as it is more accessible than an online bank, but you have the added benefit of it being insured by the FDIC.

 - Certificate of Deposit CD‘s offer you higher interest than a bank, low risk, but are not readily accessible.
 You can create a ladder of CD’s that mature every three months, so that you have access to a portion of your savings regularly before reinvesting.
 I don’t recommend this if you know your need will be ongoing or in larger amounts, but for some, it is a good option.

 - Cash on hand – you may choose to keep a portion of your emergency fund at home.
-Please be sure to keep it somewhere secure, such as in a fire-proof security box.
+Please be sure to keep it somewhere secure, such as in a fire-proof security box and/or safe.

 How Can I Create an Emergency Fund When I’m Broke?!

 When you’re in a load of debt, when you don’t make enough to pay all of your bills, and when you find yourself eating ramen more often than you’d like because it’s cheap, creating an emergency fund seems a ridiculous notion.
 And it is.
 Except for this…